nixnull/nullarch/30dfosschallenge.md

 ## How does FOSS software stay around without funding?

-This is a common anxiety of FOSS software.
+This is a common anxiety about FOSS software.
 If there's no profit motive, why doesn't it get abandoned or die?

 The biggest FOSS projects do have funding.
 Some implement paid support tiers, where you can call the maintainers for help.
 Many receive donations from individuals, companies, and governments who rely on this software.

 Smaller projects are more vulnerable to this issue, but even if a maintainer no longer has the ability to work on a project, the open nature of it means another person can pick it up.
 For proprietary software the opposite is true: a defunct company often means a dead product.

-## I can't because I need...
+## I can't do this because I need...

-### ...proprietary software, for work!
+### ...[specific proprietary software], for work!

 Indeed you may.
 Your job may mandate certain software and there's nothing you can do about that.
 I'm in the same spot myself.

 However, the goal here is to do what we can, not worry about what we cannot do.
 Knowing which things are non-negotiable simply lets us focus on everything we *could* change.

-### ...social media for [my business, keeping up on activism].
+### ...social media, for [my business, keeping up on activism].

 Social media has become the primary way to keep up with people and organizations.
 You likely communicate with friends daily through social media.
 If you run a business, you probably rely on it as a way to freely advertise.
 And when it comes to activism and social movements, social media is usually the best way to get up-to-date info.
 Simply leaving can feel isolating.